-The FHA allows lenders to
+The FHA allows lenders to add up

 Federal Housing Administration (FHA) through its PowerSaver loan program offers three financing options for homeowners to make energy efficiency and renewable energy upgrades in their residences.
 For all three PowerSaver products, borrowers must select from a list of approved PowerSaver lenders.
 Please check the HUD website to find a list of participating FHA approved lender for the program.
 PowerSaver products are not currently offered in all states, so all potential applicants are encouraged to first check the program website to ensure product availability in their location.

 NOTE: In July 2016, FERC issued Order 828 revising the Small Generation Interconnection Agreement (SGIA) to require newly interconnecting small generators under 20 MW to ride through abnormal frequency and voltage events and not be disconnected during such events.

 Through its Orders 792 and 792-A, the Federal Energy Regulatory Commission (FERC) adopted new "small generator" interconnection standards for distributed energy resources up to 20 megawatts (MW) in capacity in November 2013 and September 2014, respectively.
 These standards made revisions to those promulgated by FERC in

 Under the Bipartisan Budget Act of 2018, the renewable energy tax credits for fuel cells, small wind turbines, and geothermal heat pumps now feature a gradual step down in the credit value, the same as those for solar energy systems.

 Details: Existing homes and new construction qualify.
 Both principal residences and second homes qualify.
 Rentals do not

 The tax credits for residential renewable energy products are still available through December 31, 2021.
 Renewable energy tax credits for fuel cells, small wind turbines, and geothermal heat pumps now feature a gradual step down in the credit value, the same as those for solar energy systems.